johnnywycliffe/EInkSlideshowDisplay/README.md

 To run the script, type `./slideshow-display/main.py`

+By default, images are displayed in alphebetical order.

 There are some arguments that can be invoked:

 | Arg | Description | Default |